JamesCowley/SolarSystem/README.md

 ### Running it

 You'll need the JDK (Java Development Kit) from [Oracle](http://www.oracle.com).
-From the command line, do
+To compile from the command line, do

 `javac SolarGUI/*java`

-to compile.
 To run the compiled program do

 `java SolarGUI.SolarSystem`

-Alternatively, you can compile to an executable called `Solar.jar` which you can "[run anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere)" by doing
+Alternatively, you can compile to an executable called `Solar.jar` (which you can "[run anywhere](https://en.wikipedia.org/wiki/Write_once,_run_anywhere)") by doing

 `jar cfm Solar.jar MANIFEST.MF SolarGUI/*.class`

-This can be run from the command line with
+This can then be run from the command line with

 `java -jar Solar.jar`